Joanna Johnson: In front the camera: first roles as an actress

 Joanna Johnson was born and raised in Phoenix, Arizona.
 She attended USC Film School and, after graduating, pursued an acting career.
 She started acting in small roles on television series such as Riptide, Mike Hammer (1984), and The Twilight Zone (1985).
 She had a first leading role in the terror movie Killer Party (1986).

-The next year she took a role as Caroline Spencer Forrester (1987–1990, 1992, 2001) on the CBS daytime successful worldwide soap opera The Bold and the Beautiful.
-Joanna Johnson starred the original cast in the early seasons of this long-running daily soap opera series alongside, Ronn Moss, Susan Flannery, Katherine Kelly Lang, John McCook and many other actors.
-Her international popularity playing Caroline's role increased every year specially with the love triangles storylines between Caroline Spencer and Ridge Forrester, ending with their expected wedding and some last heartbreaking episodes with Caroline's illness secret and death, where Joanna Johnson showed her great capacity as an actress.
+The next year, she took a role as Caroline Spencer Forrester (1987–1990, 1992, 2001) on the CBS daytime, daily soap opera The Bold and the Beautiful.
+Joanna Johnson starred in the original cast in the early seasons of the long-running series alongside Ronn Moss, Susan Flannery, Katherine Kelly Lang, John McCook and many other actors.
+Her international popularity playing Caroline's role increased with the love triangle storylines between Caroline Spencer and Ridge Forrester, ending with the characters' wedding and Caroline's secret illness and death.

 Johnson's came back starring months later as Caroline's twin sister, Karen Spencer (1991–1994, 2009, 2011–2014), role she played for four years more.
 She also reprised her role as Karen on The Bold and the Beautiful from April 28, 2009, to mid November 2009 and again from late-December 2000 to January 5, 2001.
 Johnson returned again as Karen Spencer role on July 22, 2011, and since March 28, 2012 she was on recurring status.